-- Mathematical formulas are sometimes the primary content of a standard, as noted in the case of the "ANSI S3.22-2003 (Errata) Erratum to ANSI S3.22-2003 American National Standard Specification of Hearing Aid Characteristics".
-They cannot be accessed at all by a blind screen reader user, who will hear random meaningful digits and/or some symbols. - Images such as diagrams are completely inaccessible for someone that cannot rely on sight. - Information in data tables is in many cases not communicated in the context of their visual column headers, meaning that such data will be difficult or impossible to process. - The lack of heading mark-up is especially problematic when it comes to finding content in such large documents containing hundreds of pages. - The reading order is sometimes incorrect when content is positioned on two columns.
+- In scanned documents, e.g. "ANSI+S1.4-1983+(R2006)+ANSI+S1.4a-1985+(R2006)" (American National Standard Specification for Sound Level Meters), screen readers encounter each page as an image with no text alternative.
+Additionally, the text is also difficult to read by screen magnification users. - Mathematical formulas are sometimes the primary content of a standard, as noted in the case of the "ANSI S3.22-2003 (Errata) Erratum to ANSI S3.22-2003 American National Standard Specification of Hearing Aid Characteristics".
+They cannot be accessed at all by a blind screen reader user, who will hear random meaningless digits and/or some symbols. - Images such as diagrams are completely inaccessible for someone who cannot rely on sight. - Information in data tables is in many cases not communicated in the context of their visual column headers, meaning that such data will be difficult or impossible to process. - The lack of heading mark-up is especially problematic when it comes to finding content in such large documents containing hundreds of pages. - The reading order is sometimes incorrect when content is positioned on two columns.
 Instead of hearing the content of the column to the right-side first, followed by the one on the left-side, unrelated parts of text from both adjacent blocks are interposed in the reading order.
 The resulting screen reader output is difficult or impossible to comprehend.